baliga-lab/DRonA_MLSynergy/Version_1.1/README.md

 # DRonA and MLSynergy
 **Repository for GEOparser, DRonA and MLSynergy algorithms**

+*DRonA: Drug responce analyzer, an algorithm for predicting drug responce in bacteria with transcriptomes from drug treated cultures*
+*MLSynergy: An algorithm for predicting drug synergism and antagonism in bacteria with  transcriptomes from single drug treated cultures*
+*GEOParser: An algorithm for collecting and reanalyzing microarray and RNAseq data from GEO*

 ##### Requires Python 2.7 for GEOparser and Python 3.0 for DRonA and MLSynergy

 ## Downloading git contents: